The Gathering Storm (2002 film): Plot

 In 1934, Winston Churchill is deep in his wilderness years, and struggling to complete his biography of his ancestor the Duke of Marlborough, which he hopes will revive his fortunes.
 Winston is chided by his wife Clemmie for their lack of money and is aware that as a 'man of destiny' his moment may have passed.
 At the same time he struggles in the House of Commons as a backbencher to get a hearing for his concerns about German re-armament under Hitler and the policy of appeasement.
 Churchill is also disappointed by the behaviour of his son Randolph Churchill (Tom Hiddleston), which leads to further arguments with Clemmie, who announces she is leaving to go on an extended overseas trip.
-Churchill is devastated and throws himself into his pet activities: painting, and building walls around the family house.
+Churchill is devastated and throws himself into his pet activities: painting, and building walls around the family country house Chartwell.
 Clemmie eventually returns, and the couple are reconciled.

 A young official in the government, Ralph Wigram (Linus Roache) has become concerned about the growth of the German Luftwaffe (air force), and is convinced by his wife to leak information about it to Churchill.
 Shortly afterwards, Churchill uses Wigram's information to launch an attack on the appeasement policies of Prime Minister Stanley Baldwin (Derek Jacobi).
-In 1936, Wigram commits suicide.
+In 1936, Wigram is found dead.
+Even though his death is thought to be suspicious, his death certificate records the cause as a pulmonary haemorrhage.

-With Churchill's fortunes restored, by September 1939, with the declaration of war against Germany at the start of World War II, and the announcement that Churchill will be taking over command of the Royal Navy again as First Lord of the Admiralty.
+With Churchill's fortunes restored, by September 1939, with the declaration of war against Germany at the start of World War II, it is announced that Churchill will be taking over command of the Royal Navy again as First Lord of the Admiralty.
 An impatient Churchill bids farewell to the staff at the country house, and travels to London.
 Arriving in the middle of the night at the Admiralty, Churchill is met by a Royal Marine corporal who informs him the fleet have already been signalled that "Winston is Back", to which Churchill triumphantly replies, "And so he bloody well is!"